1kevgriff/kevgriffincom.v2/source/_posts/RevolutionConf-2017-Event-Recap.md

 1. It was on the beach.
 Our out of town attendees and speakers appreciated our closeness to the beach.
 The team decided this had to be a continuing trend.
 RevolutionConf would be a destination conference.
 The type of place you bring your family to or take an extended vacation.
 2. It could eventually hold 500 people.
 Looking at raw room sizes, 500 people was the largest we could comfortably go.
 We wanted RevolutionConf to grow in 2017, but we didn't want to spend a major amount of our time in 2018 searching for a new venue.
 We need space to grow.
 3. It didn't cost an arm and a leg.
 Venues are relatively cheap.
 Our entire venue was *free*.
 However, you will get nailed with food and beverage minimums.
 One day I'll write about the RevolutionConf budget, but I'll just say for now that the F&B costs tripled from 2016 to 2017 and we only grew by about 100 attendees.

+> EDIT: My co-organizer Erik brought up an excellent point that I didn't mention - minimums weren't our problem.
+Per customer pricing for food was.
+We only had at $20,000 minimum but our actual costs were well over $35,000.
+We were lured in by lower minimums and shocked by actual costs.
+This subject alone merits its own post.

 **A System For Everything and a Fantastic Team**
 Our team consists of experienced event runners.
 Part of what makes RevolutionConf happen so smoothly is that everyone has a job, and we're consistently checking in on each other.